 Heating, venting and air-conditioning may not be a sexy application of artificial intelligence, but there is huge cost-saving potential in using AI in HVAC

 Artificial intelligence (AI) seems to be everywhere.
 It’s been tested and has proven efficient by using AI to play backgammon, chess, the game of Go and even Atari games.
 In some ways, AI is catching up and overtaking us.
-One AIapplication that may not sound sexy, but where there is huge potential to apply AI is the field of HVAC – that’s right heating, venting and air-conditioning.
+One AI application that may not sound sexy, but which offers huge potential to apply AI is the field of HVAC – that’s right heating, venting and air-conditioning.
 HVAC systems are underappreciated technologies.
 They fall into the category of technology that a person uses every day and would hate to live without.

 So, is there a way to apply the same smart control algorithms that have proven efficient in playing games to a commercial HVAC system that requires coordination of hundreds of control loops?
 To answer this, let’s start with simulation.